 Thanks to your help, the controversial forest harvest legislation that New Jersey Conservation Foundation (NJCF) strongly opposed in late 2011 has been significantly improved.
-NJCF, Highlands Coalition, Pinelands Preservation Alliance and many other environmental groups were able to support the new version of the bill, S1085, which was passed by the full Senate in late June.
+NJCF, Highlands Coalition, Pinelands Preservation Alliance and many other environmental groups were able to support the new version of the bill, which has now passed the Legislature.

 The key change to the proposed legislation was a provision that all forestry on state land would be independently certified by a third party auditor, to conform to the Forest Stewardship Council (FSC) standards and practices, both in planning and implementation.
 NJCF carefully examined the FSC standards with The Nature Conservancy and other forest restoration experts.
 The Nature Conservancy is one of the leading international conservation groups serving on the FSC Board.

-The future of the bill is uncertain as it still needs to be considered by the Assembly and signed by the Governor.
+The future of the bill is uncertain as it awaits action by the Governor.
 Unless independent third party certification and audit requirements remain part of the bill, NJCF and many other environmental groups will oppose enactment of this legislation and forest harvesting practices on lands held in the public trust.
 Please stay tuned!!

 Letter from scientists opposing bill to allow logging on state lands >>